Mimris/mimris/src/posts/02-BuildingMetamodels.md

 ---
 title: 'Metamodels'
-date: 'October 25, 2021'
+date: 'November 3, 2021'
-excerpt: 'Metamodels are modeled by using EntityType to represent object types and a relationship of type isRelatedTo to represent relationship types.
+excerpt: 'Metamodels are modeled by using "EntityType" to represent object types and a relationship of type "RelationshipType" to represent relationship types.
 Both are named or renamed to the actual type names the user wants.'
 cover_image: 'images/posts/overview/image006.png'
 ---